SyedSaadh1/Python-Interview/python-questions.md

 ### 5. **Question**: How do you handle exceptions in Python?
    - **Answer**: In Python, exceptions can be handled using a try-except block.
 The potentially error-causing code is placed inside the `try` block.
 If an error occurs, the code inside the `except` block is executed.
 There's also an optional `finally` block that can be used to define cleanup actions, which always get executed, regardless of whether an error occurred.

-Let's delve into some Python-specific questions that involve code:
+Let's drive into some Python-specific questions that involve code:

 ### 1. **Question**: How do you swap the values of two variables in Python without using a third variable?
    - **Answer**: